micropython/micropython/esp8266/README.md

 Erase flash also as a troubleshooting measure, if a module doesn't behave as expected.

-To flash MicroPython image to your ESP8266, use:
+To flash MicroPython image to your ESP8266, make sure you are in the ESP8266 directory and use:
 ```bash
 $ make deploy
 ```